GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 Thus, a software development analyst is usually assigned into a squad (with a well defined purpose) and is responsible for value delivery in our product.

-It's not expected that a software development analyst will work "alone", but that can happen in extreme cases - so autonomy and self management are important skills.
-Usually, this person will be working in a squad with 2 ~ 3 other developers, data scientists, product designers, etc.
+It's not expected that a software development analyst will work "alone", but that can happen in edge cases - so autonomy and self management are important skills.
+Usually, this person will be working within a squad with 2 ~ 3 other developers, data scientists, product designers, etc.

 # Expectations